brain-products/LSL-actiCHamp/README.md

  ## Link

- When pressed, the Link button will attempt to connect to the device specified in the 'Device Number' field.
-This may take a few moments due to Bluetooth handshaking.
+ When pressed, the Link button will attempt to connect to the device specified in the 'Device Serial Number' field.
 When complete, the button text will change to 'Unlink' and all other GUI widgets will be disabled.
 An error message will pop up if no devices are available.

- When the Connector is linked to the LiveAmp, LSL streams will be created according to the settings set in the GUI.
+ When the Connector is linked to the actiCHamp, LSL streams will be created according to the settings set in the GUI.
 Please note that settings can be saved in a configuration file (see below) for ease of repetition.

 ## Scan For Devices

 When 'Scan' is pressed, the app will search for available LiveAmps.
-When 1 or more LiveAmps is found, the Serial Numbers of these devices will populate the 'Available Devices' combo box.
-The first device found will automatically be placed in the 'Device Number' field.
+When 1 or more actiCHamps is found, the Serial Numbers of these devices will populate the 'Available Devices' combo box.
+The first device found will automatically be placed in the 'Device Serial Number' field.
 When devices are available in the 'Available Devices' box, the user may choose from the available devices in the combo box by interacting with the combo box itself.
 The chosen device will be forwarded to the 'Device Number' field.
 If the selected device is unavailable at 'Link', the app will notify the user with an error message.
-The enumerated devices will also report the type of LiveAmp found (8, 16, 32, or 64 channel).

 The LiveAmp device has a simulator mode which can be activated with the 'Use Simulator' checkbox.
 This will create

 ## Configuration file

 The configuration settings can be saved to a .cfg file (see File / Save Configuration) and subsequently loaded from such a file (via File / Load Configuration).
-Importantly, the program can be started with a command-line argument of the form "LiveAmp.exe -c myconfig.cfg", which allows to load the config automatically at start-up.
+Importantly, the program can be started with a command-line argument of the form "actiCHamp.exe -c myconfig.cfg", which allows to load the config automatically at start-up.
 The recommended procedure to use the app in experiments is to make a shortcut on the experimenter's desktop which points to a previously saved configuration customized to the study being recorded to minimize the chance of operator error.

 ## Active Shielding